Aaronius/penpal/README.md

 Setting `Penpal.debug` to `true` or `false` enables or disables debug logging.
 Debug logging is disabled by default.

+## Reconnection

+If the child iframe attempts to reconnect with the parent, the parent will accept the new connection.
+This could happen, for example, if a user refreshes the child iframe or navigates within the iframe to a different page that also uses Penpal.
+In this case, the `child` object the parent received when the initial connection was established will be updated with the new methods provided by the child iframe.

+NOTE: Currently there is no API to notify consumers of a reconnection.
+If this is important for you, please file an issue and explain why it would be beneficial to you.

 ## Supported Browsers

 Penpal is designed to run successfully on the most recent versions of Internet Explorer, Edge, Chrome, Firefox, and Safari.